humanmade/altis-cloud/docs/object-cache.md

 Use this if you need to only cache values for the current PHP process.

-## Autoscaling and Performance
+## Scaling and Performance

 While Redis is a type of database like [the MySQL store](./database.md), it has vastly different performance and scaling characteristics.
-Altis Cloud automatically scales your Redis server(s) in the same way as the database, using a combination of CPU usage and other factors to determine when to scale.
+The Altis team manages the Redis server size based on traffic, CPU usage, subscription, and other metrics.

+On environment tiers with high-availability, a hot-standby replica is established in a different availability zone to protect against underlying hardware or data center failures.

 Use of Redis via the transient or object cache APIs (as detailed below) generally uses Redis as a key-value store, which serves to improve performance as lookups in Redis can be constant-time (O(1)).